-In 2017, just 9% of retailers cited data-driven marketing as the most exciting opportunity for the year ahead.
+While, in hindsight, only 9% of retailers saw data-driven marketing as the most exciting opportunity for 2017, more than double that percentage (19%) regard it as the foremost opportunity for the year ahead.

 This is just one of the most interesting takeaways from Adobe’s 2018 Digital Trends in Retail report, which comes from a survey of 600 senior retail leaders.